aelvan/AutoMin-Craft/README.md

 Introduction
 ---
-**Currently, the configuration has to do be done in the config file.
-Someone please tell me how I can access my settings in my service. :)**

 AutoMin for Craft is a plugin that automates the combination and compression of your source files and currently supports CSS, JavaScript, and LESS compression.

 AutoMin is smart enough to know when you've changed your source files and will automatically regenerate it's cache when appropriate.